Dasha Mart Sizzles In Blue Bikini That Leaves Little To The Imagination

 Russian bombshell Dasha Mart kicked off the week with an Instagram update that saw her showing off plenty of skin.
 The Miami-based model shared a couples of snaps that featured her rocking a tiny blue bikini that left little to the imagination.

 Dasha’s swimsuit had small butterfly patterns on it.
 The top was a bandeau style that left plenty of her breasts exposed, barely covering her nipples.
 The number had thin shoulder straps.
 The number also featured a seam down the middle which was gathered with a string tied into a bow.
-The bottoms were also revealing with a thong back and strings tied into bows pulled near her waist.
+The bottoms were also quite revealing, with a thong back and strings tied into bows pulled near her waist.

 For accessories, the popular influencer wore a sparkly belly piercing.
+She styled her long locks straight with a center part.

 The model was outside by a swimming pool for the photo shoot.
 Palm trees and shrubs lined a short wall around the area, and the sun was shining.